SuperJohan64/D2R-AHK-Runner/README.md

 # D2R-AHK-Runner

-This is an AutoHotKey Scritp for D2R Single Player that will allow you to easily exit and join new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).
+This is an AutoHotKey Scritp for D2R Single Player that allows you to easily exit and join new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).

 ***NOTE - Using these scripts while playing on Battle.Net may result in you getting banned.
 These scripts are intended for Single Player Only!***